lhe17/ACEt/README.md

 *R-4.1.3*.
 The installation of the *ACEt* package also requires installing the *BH* and *RcppArmadillo* packages.

-Please contact <lianghe@health.sdu.dk> for more information.
+Please contact <hyx520101@gmail.com> for more information.

 ### Most recent version